nismod/nismod.github.io/docs/smif-prerequisites.md

 ### Metadata

-Anytime that data is specified, an interval and region definition file must be associated with the data.
+Anytime that data is specified, a reference to an interval, region (and units) definition file must be associated with the data.
 This allows `smif` to perform spatio-temporal conversion operations on the data between models.

+The region and interval definition files allow users to specify the way in which space and time are divided in their data inputs and outputs.

 #### Intervals

+An interval definition specifies how the time within a year (8760 hours) is divided into discrete intervals.

 An example interval definition csv file::